 Do you remember when the iPhone was announced?
 Seeing Steve Jobs show us on-device maps for the first time was incredible – after at least a decade of maps seeming like dusty old things we can safely ignore, suddenly mapping was cool again.

 Suddenly we could pinch and zoom our way around the world, and with one fell swoop the idea of “getting lost” became almost vanishingly impossible.
-It’s no surprise, then, that Ken Jennings said “even before you understand them, your brain is drawn to maps” – they are pretty magical things that let us explore the world from the safety of our phone.
+It’s no surprise, then, that Ken Jennings said “even before you understand them, your brain is drawn to maps” – they are awesome things that let us explore the world from the safety of our phone.

 Today you’re going to meet a new Apple framework called MapKit, which is designed to make mapping almost instant in iOS apps.
 It handles fetching data and rendering, it handles scrolling and zooming, and it even handles placemarks, routes, and more – it’s incredible.